GFHeader

 Michelle Bisson

-Michelle Bisson tells the story of her mother’s journey from Budapest, Hungary, to Lisbon, Portugal, in the middle of the Holocaust in her children’s picture book, Hedy’s Journey: The True Story of a Hungarian Girl Fleeing the Holocaust (ages 8+).
-Michelle’s mother was only 16 when she had to travel alone through Nazi Germany in 1941, in order to escape the fate of her cousin Marika and much of her extended family, who perished in the Holocaust.
+Michelle Bisson tells the story of her mother’s journey from Budapest, Hungary, to Lisbon, Portugal, and then to America in the middle of the Holocaust in her children’s picture book, Hedy’s Journey: The True Story of a Hungarian Girl Fleeing the Holocaust (ages 8+).
+Michelle’s mother was only 16 when she traveled alone through Nazi Germany in 1941 in order to escape the fate of her cousin Marika and much of her extended family who perished in the Holocaust.

 To download an editable flyer, CLICK HERE